SailGP: Trophy

 The SailGP trophy was unveiled in June 2019.
-The trophy, which stands at 65cm in height and was crafted with 12.5kg of sterling silver, was designed and made by Thomas Lyte, British silverware manufacturers.
+The trophy, which stands at 65 cm in height and was crafted with 12.5 kg of sterling silver, was designed and made by Thomas Lyte, British silverware manufacturers.
 The trophy takes inspiration from the power of the wind and the speeds of the world's fastest sail racing boats.

 Crew Roles

 Driver

 The driver, or helm, is responsible for making decisions regarding the boat's course on the racecourse and communicating the plan to the crew.
 Additionally, many skippers, including the driver, are heavily involved in the logistics of the event.